NillsF/Azug-Container-Session/README.md

 # Azug-Container-Session
 If you want to repeat the demos I gave during the Azug on containers, this repo contains the setup files and some of the demo files.
+Slides of this session are available at https://www.slideshare.net/NillsFranssens/making-sense-of-containers-docker-and-kubernetes-on-azure-103235976

 ## Setup
 Setup has been tested on an Ubuntu 18.04 VM on Azure.
 Make sure you have the AZ CLI installed on your machine (if not installed, see section 1 of machine setup).